 Their role is to convey a message using images, type, illustrations and photography.
 Designers work in print or digital to produce an effective advertisement.
 Art and design at HND or degree-level is usually required.

 They often work alongside an art director in a large advertising agency.
-Copywriteres work on client briefs to develop and produce advertising campaigns.
+Copywriters work on client briefs to develop and produce advertising campaigns.
 An ability to write succinct and accurate copy is key.

 Acting as a link between clients and the agency, account managers provide briefs on behalf of the client.
 They coordinate the advertising campaigns, so need excellent communication skills.
 Often handling multiple accounts, they need to be highly organised and business-minded.